By using this site, you agree to the Privacy Policy and Terms of Use.

 Can puppies eat the same food as adult dogs?

-Puppies should not eat adult dog food as their main diet during their growth period.
-Puppy food is specifically formulated to meet the higher protein, fat, calorie, vitamin, and mineral requirements of growing dogs.
-Adult food simply doesn’t provide the right balance of nutrients for a developing puppy, which could lead to stunted growth, weakened bones, and immune system problems.
-Once your puppy has reached their appropriate age for transition (based on breed size), you can switch to adult food using a gradual transition method.
+Adult food does not provide the right balance of nutrients for a developing puppy, which can lead to stunted growth, weak bones, and immune system problems.
+When your puppy reaches the correct transition age for breed size, you can switch to adult food using a gradual transition method.

 Final Verdict